Prizes and awards

 No hay anuncios

-Raül Balam Ruscalleda has been recognized with the National Gastronomy Award for Chef.
-He says he is "happy, delighted, and scared," as impostor syndrome often makes an appearance.
-He does believe, however, that this is a recognition that comes after thirty years of being a chef.
+Raül Balam Ruscalleda has been recognized with the National Gastronomy Award for Author.
+He says he is "happy, joyful, and scared," as imposter syndrome often makes an appearance.
+He does think, however, that this is a recognition that comes after thirty years of being a chef.
 "I started on 9/6/1996," he explains.
-The chef, who will also turn 50 this year, knows that the restaurant he runs, Moments, located within the Mandarin Oriental Hotel, is at a very good moment since they dedicate their menus to seasonality and let the course of nature decide what to serve.
+The chef, who will also turn 50 this year, knows that the restaurant he runs, Moments, located inside the Mandarin Oriental Hotel, is at a very good moment since they dedicate their menus to seasonality and let nature's course decide what to serve.
 He is happy to also see that Catalan cuisine is increasingly being made: "I see hope in the youth who open restaurants and seek tradition."
-He is clear that "the customer must understand that we have to take care of the sea, but also those who work at sea."
-The same goes for the vegetable garden and livestock.
+He is clear that "the customer must think that we have to take care of the sea, but also those who work at sea."
+The same with the vegetable garden and livestock.
 "They are the ones who make our country great.
 We already lost the textile industry," he explains.
-And he reinforces it with a "Catalans haven't known how to sell themselves, but now we are starting to believe it."
+And he reinforces it with a "Catalans haven't known how to sell themselves, but now we're starting to believe it."

 Cargando